crylune/linux-lune/README.md

 `# make -C tools/bpf/bpftool vmlinux.h feature-clang-bpf-co-re=1`

-The standalone patch file can be found in the Releases section.
-As specified, it is to be applied directly on top of the corresponding version of `linux-zen`.

 You are free to change anything about the kernel and make it your own, including the `config` file (I do recommend adding the configurations below), and the source code present on this page.

 ## Note
 The patch file is only a part of `linux-hardened`.
-Its configurations are also necessary, and those are included in my kernel tarball.
+Its configurations are not handled by the patch file, and they are important and necessary.
+They are also included in my kernel tarball.
 However, if you wish to build your own, you will have to copy its configurations yourself and apply them to your own kernel.

 Luckily, this is easy to do and always compatible.
 Making the `linux-hardened` patch file compatible with Zen patches is the hard part and I did that for you.
 You can use `meld` to compare the `config` files of `linux-zen` and `linux-hardened`, and apply the security improvements from the latter to the former.